KabC03/-ABANDONED-JankC-compiler/Documentation/IR.md

 The IR virtual machine has its own system calls that map to C functions

+##### Below: Rx - register, Ix - immediate

-- ALLOCATE R1 R2
+- ALLOCATE R0 R1

-    - Requests a block of memory of size (R2) in bytes and places a pointer to its first element into (R1)
+    - Requests a block of memory of size (R1) in bytes and places a pointer to its first element into (R0)
-    - If allocation fails R1 is set to 0
+    - If allocation fails R0 is set to 0
     - The size of the block is put into the first element of the array as an unsigned number
         - On the IR virtual machine the datatype of this size type must be specified during initialisation

-- FREE R1
+- FREE R0

-    - Mark memory pointed to by R1 as free
+    - Mark memory pointed to by R0 as free

-- SLEEP Register1
+- SLEEP R0

-    - Pauses execution and sleeps for (Register1) microseconds
+    - Pauses execution and sleeps for R0 microseconds

-- PARALLEL_START Immediate1
+- PARALLEL_START I0

-    - Marks the instructions below it to be executed in parallel by a CPU core with ID (Immediate1)
+    - Marks the instructions below it to be executed in parallel by a CPU core with ID (I0)

 - PARALLEL_STOP

     - Stops the current CPU core executing a block in parallel causing it to idle indefnintely

-- SYNC Immediate1
+- SYNC I0

-    - Synchronises CPU cores by pausing execution until all cores executing a program with the ID of (Immediate1) reach their SYNC instruction with the same ID of (Immediate1)
+    - Synchronises CPU cores by pausing execution until all cores executing a program with the ID of (I0) reach their SYNC instruction with the same ID of (I0)

+### Instructions

+##### Below: Rx - register, Ix - immediate, Lx - label, _x - F/I depending on whether operation occurs on float or integer

+- NOP
+    - No operation
+    - Does nothing for one clock cycle

+- JAL Lx
+    - Jump and link
+    - Jumps to label (Lx) after pushing current program counter address onto the stack

+- JRT
+    - Jump return
+    - Jumps to the address on the top of the stack (thereby removing it)

+- JUMP Lx
+    - Jump unconditionally to label (Lx)